domin746826/uer/README.md

 To start learning click on code folders and read, analyze the code.
 If you want to design and try to build your own rover, go to our simulation down here and try on your 3D parts. <br>
 **We are still improving parts for our rover, especially a robotic arm.
-If you want to print UER rover message me to get all the parts. rafalsawczyszyn@gmail.com**
+If you want to print the UER rover message me to get all the parts. rafalsawczyszyn@gmail.com**

+**For now our project is still in tests so the documentation for assembling the UER rover will be send to everyone who messaged me.**

-Universal Exploring Rover base controller code<br>
+Universal Exploring Rover base controller:<br>
 If you are looking for the simulation, it is available here https://domintech.ddns.net/js/projects/uer/ <br>
 <br><br>
 You need node.js, npm, socketio, serialport and express to get it running